 Jennapher’s research interests include non-democratic and pseudo-democratic regimes, in particular those in Latin America.
-Her dissertation will examine the repression of freedom of speech rights, exploring the abilities of ruling regimes to limit these rights with few repercussions.
+Her dissertation will examine the influences on levels of liberalness in hybrid regimes, and explore the abilities of ruling regimes to limit rights with few repercussions.
 Prior work has focused on this specific issue in Hugo Chavez’s Venezuela.
 She has presented on this topic at the Northeastern Political Science Association’s annual conference in 2010, 2012, and 2013.
 With presentations in the Fall 2013 term at NPSA, the International Studies Association-Northeast Conference, and the Graduate Human Rights Conference at UConn under her belt, she looks forward to several conferences this Spring in the area.

 Prior Work and Education

 Several internships have provided Jennapher with great experiences, strengthening her understanding of political processes and enabling her to demonstrate her gained knowledge while teaching in the classroom.
 She has interned with the Department of Labor Office in her hometown of Watertown, SD, spent a semester in Washington, DC interning for Congresswoman Stephanie Herseth Sandlin, and was an independent observer for the Federal Judicial Center.
 Jennapher has also been a research assistant for Professor William Crotty, Thomas P. O’Neill Chair in Public Life at Northeastern University, assisting him with various projects.